-The North American Menopause Society (NAMS) reports that an estimated 6,000 U.S. women reach menopause each day, which translates to over 2 million women every year.
-The average age of natural menopause, which is the point of a woman’s last menstrual period, is 51.4.
-This is an article on how to remedy hot flashes by the use of effective natural solutions.
+The North American Menopause Society reports that an estimated 6,000 U.S. women reach menopause each day, which translates to over 2 million women every year.

-The Women’s Health Initiative study, which followed 16,608 women being given hormone replacement therapy (HRT), discovered a high risk of breast cancer, coronary heart disease and stroke from the use of these drugs.
-As a result, more and more women today are seeking the use of natural remedies for menopause symptoms such as hot flashes, night sweats, migraine headaches, anxiety, fatigue, and insomnia.
+The Women’s Health Initiative study, which followed 16,608 women being given hormone replacement therapy in menopause, discovered a high risk of heart disease and stroke from the use of these drugs.
+As a result, more and more women today are seeking the use of natural remedies for menopause symptoms such as insomnia and sleeplessness, hot flashes, night sweats, migraine headaches, anxiety and fatigue.

-One study supporting vitamin E is from the University of Iran, published in Gynecologic and Obstetric Investigation in 2007.
+One study supporting vitamin E comes from the University of Iran, published in Gynecologic and Obstetric Investigation.
 400 IU of vitamin E in a softgel cap was given to the participants daily for four weeks.
 A diary was used to measure hot flashes before the study and at the end.
 The researchers concluded that vitamin E is effective and is a recommended treatment for hot flashes.

 The result was that the frequency of hot flashes decreased fifty percent.
 Participants also reported improvements in mood, joint or muscle pain, chills, and sweating.
 This was a significant improvement in their health and quality of life.
 Dr. Pruthi said: “We hope to find more effective non-hormonal options to assist women, and flaxseed looks promising.”